Work with us

 Summer internship opportunity in the arts for Williams College students!

 Williams Summer Arts & Museums Immersion Program is a full-time, paid, nine-week internship for students currently enrolled at Williams College.
-This summer living and learning program, run by the Williams College Museum of Art (WCMA), will provide students the opportunity to explore what it looks like to work in the arts while engaging with a cohort of fellow students.
+This summer living and learning program, run by the Williams College Museum of Art (WCMA), will provide students the opportunity to explore what it looks like to work in the arts while living with and engaging with a cohort of fellow students.

 The Williams Summer Arts Program 2023 cohort.